ERT Student Opportunities

 Recent Students

 Photo of Helena Colbert, a woman with long brown hair, wearing a black t-shirt, necklace, and sitting with her arms on a table.
-A brick column and trees are behind her.Helena Colbert, Student Assistant, is a Pitt senior studying Politics and Philosophy.
+A brick column and trees are behind her.Helena Colbert, Student Assistant, graduated from Pitt with a BA in Politics and Philosophy.
 She is originally from Massachusetts, and her hobbies include reading and listening to podcasts.
 Outside of class, Helena is involved with Jumpstart, which is how she found out about OCD.
-At OCD, Helena is working with the 3Rs Classroom Strand of The Pittsburgh Study (TPS) and the P.R.I.D.E. in Early Childhood Special Education study.
+At OCD, Helena is worked with the 3Rs Classroom Strand of The Pittsburgh Study (TPS) and the P.R.I.D.E. in Early Childhood Special Education study.
 She says, “It’s been incredible learning about the importance and transformative capacities of social justice and community-based research.
 I’m very inspired by the dedication that everyone at OCD has to their projects, the office, and each other.
 Thank you for welcoming me!”

 #back to the top